thorpej/nabud/README.md

 connection proxy, etc.).
 Information about NHACP can be found [here](https://github.com/hanshuebner/nabu-figforth/blob/main/nabu-comms.md).

+### nabud-0.9.1
+* Fixed a problem with Linux's overly-restrictive cfsetspeed(3) whereby attempting to set the native NABU baud rate would cause the entire serial port setup to fail rather then falling back to 115.2K baud.

 ### nabud-0.9
 * Added _rc.d_ and _rc.conf.d_ extras for NetBSD and a few other tweaks to make it ready for pkgsrc.
 * Updated example config in preparation for additional NabuRetroNet channels.